songfj/kafka-elasticsearch-consumer/README.md

           scope="prototype"/>

-**5. build the app:
+5. build the app:

  cd $INDEXER_HOME
  ./gradlew clean jar

  The kafka-es-indexer-2.0.jar will be created in the $INDEXER_HOME/build/libs/ dir.

-**5. make sure your $JAVA_HOME env variable is set (use JDK1.8 or above);
+6. make sure your $JAVA_HOME env variable is set (use JDK1.8 or above);
 	you may want to adjust JVM options and other values in the gradlew script and gradle.properties file

-**6. run the app:
+7. run the app:

 	./gradlew run -Dindexer.properties=/your/absolute/path/kafka-es-indexer.properties -Dlogback.configurationFile=/your/absolute/path/logback.xml

 ### Running via generated scripts:

-* Steps 1 - 5 are the same
+* Steps 1 - 6 are the same
 * run:  ./gradlew clean installDist

 * cd ../build/install/kafka-elasticsearch-consumer/bin dir:
-build/install
-└── kafka-elasticsearch-consumer
-    ├── bin
-    │   ├── kafka-elasticsearch-consumer
-    │   └── kafka-elasticsearch-consumer.bat

 * run `./kafka-elasticsearch-consumer -Dindexer.properties=/your/absolute/path/kafka-es-indexer.properties -Dlogback.configurationFile=/your/absolute/path/logback.xml` script